Haoran-Horace-Zhu/Haoran-Horace-Zhu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a

 My research lies on the interface of algebra, combinatorics, and mathematical physics with computational leanings.
-The motivations come from and applications of these topics in the fields of conformal field theory, quantum physics, and computer science.
+The motivations come from these topics and their applications in the fields of conformal field theory, quantum physics, and computer science.

 Potential Collaborations: If you are interested in related topics, feel free to get in touch!